 Approach chords are usually played at the end of the beat preceding the beat that the target chord is on.

-For example: you need to hit a G chord on beat 1 of the following bar, you play F# on the “and” of beat 4 and move up a half step to G on the following beat.
+For example, if you need to hit a G chord on beat 1 of the following bar, first play F# on the “and” of beat 4 and move up a half step to G on the following beat.

 Next week we’ll cover how to use chords you already know, to create maj9, 9 and m9 chords.

 Hit me up anytime at firstname.lastname@example.org if you have any questions, or if you would like to book a lesson.

 These free lessons are cool, but you will never experience the progress, joy, and results that my students experience in lessons when you’re learning by yourself from blogs and videos.